Stuart Newson

 Stuart is known for his innovative, cross-sector research, and was winner of the Marsh Award for Innovative Ornithology in 2018.

-Stuart is a member of Natural England’s Bat Expert Panel, set up to shape the future of bat conservation in the UK, a member of the IUCN SSC Species Specialist Monitoring Group, and plays an important role in advising others on the survey design and analyses of data from large national surveys on wild bird and mammal populations.
+Stuart is a member of Natural England’s Bat Expert Panel, set up to shape the future of bat conservation in the UK, a member of the IUCN SSC Species Specialist Monitoring Group.
+He plays an important role in advising others on survey design and analyses of data from large national surveys of wild bird and mammal populations.

 Other Information